 It might cost a few bucks less, but not having enough coverage can cost you in the long run.
-And your state’s minimum coverage requirements aren’t necessarily a good proxy for your coverage needs.
+Your state’s minimum coverage requirements aren’t necessarily a good proxy for your coverage needs.

 Embrace new technologies

-Give at least a trial to some new ways to track how (or how far) you drive, since these new usage-based tracking tools can save you money if, respectively, your mileage is low or you're a careful driver.
-And installing your auto insurance company app can allow to to file claims more quickly, which in turn can allow you to be reimbursed more rapidly.
+Consider giving at least a trial to some new ways to track how (or how far) you drive, since these new usage-based tracking tools can save you money if your mileage is low and you're a careful driver.
+Installing your auto insurance company app can also allow to to file claims more quickly, which in turn can allow you to be reimbursed more rapidly.